Ukraine Elections - March + April + October 2019

 The survey was conducted from November 16 to December 9, 2018.
 In a study conducted by personal interviews, 1600 respondents took part in every region of Ukraine, with the exception of the Crimea and uncontrolled districts of Donetsk and Lugansk regions.
 The sample was formed taking into account the age and gender structure of the region, taking into account the type of settlement.
 The error is not more than 2.4%.

-Volodymyr Zelenskiy, a leading Ukrainian actor and comedian is widely speculated to be backed by oligarch Igor Kolomoiskiy / Ihor Kolomoyskiy.
+Volodymyr Zelenskiy, a leading Ukrainian actor and comedian was widely speculated to be backed by oligarch Igor Kolomoiskiy / Ihor Kolomoyskiy.
 Igor Kolomoiskiy is Ukraine's second-richest man with a personal fortune of $1.3 billion, according to Forbes.

 Although Dnipropetrovsk is not the power center it was in the mid-late 1990s, it is still home to two major "oligarchs"--Viktor Pinchuk and the Pryvat duo of Ihor Kolomoyskiy and Hennadiy Boholubov.
 Kolomoyskiy is the oligarch who controlled UKRNAFTA, Ukraine's largest oil company.
 Kolomoisky fell out with Poroshenko in a dispute over state-owned energy companies that culminated in armed and masked men storming state-owned energy company UkrTransNafta in March 2015.